DanB91/Zig-Playdate-Template/README.md

 ## <a name="Screenshot"></a>Screenshot
 <img src="readme_res/screenshot.png" alt="isolated" width="400"/>

+## Things To Be Aware Of
-## Not Everything Has Been Tested
+- Not Everything Has Been Tested
-With `zig translate-c` and a bunch of customization by hand, I converted the C API of the Playdate SDK to Zig.
+    - With `zig translate-c` and a bunch of customization by hand, I converted the C API of the Playdate SDK to Zig.
 While I have battle tested a lot of the APIs in my upcoming Pictoblox game and in my [port of UPWARD](https://github.com/DanB91/Upward-for-Playdate), there is much of the API here that has not been tested -- especially, the Sprite, JSON, Synth, and Sound Effect APIs.
 If something isn't working, please check against the headers in the Playdate SDK C API and make sure the APIs match.
 Please open a bug report if the APIs don't match.

+- Not Officially Supported
+    - While it works very well due to its interoperability with C, Zig is not officially supported on the Playdate.
+If you are having any issues, feel free to open a bug report here.

+- Be Mindful Of Stack
+    - You only get 10KB of stack space.
+That's it.
+I have not tested much of Zig's std on the Playdate, but std was not designed for a stack this small.
+See how far you can get, but you might want to write a lightweight "toolbox" library and lean on arena or heap allocated objects, like I did for UPWARD.  `std.fmt.bufPrintZ` works well, though!.